umar13893/imdb-chromium-app-scrapper/README.md

 ### How to run?

-After installing the all requirements you can simply run this application using "python main.py" command main.py is the main scripting file
+After installing all requirements this application can be run using "python main.py" command main.py is the main scripting file.

 ```python
 python main.py